SIMetrix and SIMetrix/SIMPLIS runs on Microsoft® Windows® platforms.

-The latest version of SIMetrix and SIMetrix/SIMPLIS that will run on a 32 bit operating system is version 8.30.
-Later releases require a 64 bit system.
+The only version of SIMetrix/SIMPLIS available for a 32 bit operating system is version 8.3.
+This can be obtained from here.
+All other versions require a 64 bit operating system.

-- The system is running one of supported operating systems listed above, AND
+- The system is running one of supported operating systems listed above

-- The system meets the minimum hardware requirement for that operating system, AND
+- The system meets the minimum hardware requirement for that operating system

 SIMetrix and SIMetrix/SIMPLIS are CPU-intensive applications and will benefit from the most powerful processors and largest memories.